Ilkley Rugby Club

 Ilkley Rugby Club is an English rugby union club based in Ilkley, West Yorkshire.
 The first XV team plays in Regional 1 North East.
 Ilkley has a successful sevens team which, in the 2017 season, won the national sevens competition.
-The club also operates a second XV and a juniors section.
+The club also operates a second XV, which in 2026 was allowed into the league structure, and it entered Counties 2 Yorkshire A division, and a juniors section.